RV Alternator Charging Problems - Dec 2018

-If you know your way around electrics, you can identity alternator type by measuring its output voltage across a range of driving conditions with a multimeter.
-You are likely to need to extend the leads but must keep them well clear of the alternator drive belt and radiator fan.
+If you know your electrics, you can identity alternator type by measuring its output across a range of driving conditions.
+You are likely to need to extend the meter leads.
+Keep them well clear of the alternator drive belt and radiator fan.
 Have an assistant check voltage over a range of driving - including braking for some distance downhill.
 This may increase output to over 15 volts.

-Output that drops below 12.7 volts whilst driving identifies variable voltage alternators.
+If output ever drops below 12.7 volts whilst driving - that is a variable voltage alternator.

-(One dc-dc charger maker suggests doing this by fitting a lighter plug to the meter lead socket.
-This is not a good thing to do.
-Some vehicles have these outlets fed at constant voltage!)
+One dc-dc charger maker (that should know better) suggests doing this by measuring the voltage at a lighter plug's socket.
+This may not work as some such vehicles have these outlets fed at constant voltage!

 Experienced auto electricians should be able to help.
 See also the dual battery system selector (that indicates RV alternator types etc.) here.